Barbara Bouchet

-Barbara Bouchet (born Bärbel Gutscher; 15 August 1943) is a German-Italian actress, dancer, and model, active in the United States and Italy.
+Barbara Bouchet (/it/; born Bärbel Gutscher, 15 August 1943) is a German-Italian actress, dancer, and model, active in the United States and Italy.
 She is regarded as a sex symbol in genre films of the 1960s and 1970s.

-Born in German-occupied Czechoslovakia, Bouchet's family emigrated to the United States after the Second World War.
-She began her acting career in the '60s, appearing in small roles in films such as In Harm's Way and guest parts on television series such as Star Trek and The Virginian.
+Born in German-occupied Czechoslovakia, Bouchet's family immigrated to the United States after the Second World War.
+She began her acting career in the 1960s, appearing in small roles in films such as In Harm's Way, and guest parts on television series such as Star Trek and The Virginian.
 She had more prominent film roles in Casino Royale (1967), in which she played Miss Moneypenny, and Sweet Charity (1969).